Hunger

 Development

 World Vision has been helping hungry children for over six decades.
-In 2017, we provided food assistance to 13.3 million people in 34 countries.
+By 2024, World Vision will work with the World Food Programme and other organisations to provide food for 13 million people, including 7.5 million children.
 World Vision is also the largest distributor of food aid provided by the World Food Programme.

-In 2017, 25 million people needed humanitarian assistance in East Africa, where continued conflicts and climatic issues have put South Sudan and Somalia in despair.
+Africa has the highest proportion of hungry people in the world, with one in five people living in hunger, and the number is still rising.
+Continued conflicts and climatic issues have put South Sudan and Somalia in despair.
 People were forced to flee to nearby countries such as Kenya and Uganda and stayed in refugee camps.
 Uganda in particular is responsible for taking in most of the South Sudanese refugees.
 With no way to sustain themselves, these refugees can rely on food aid distributed by humanitarian organisations.

 World Vision’s response in South Sudan, Kenya and Somalia: